Australia state declares emergency over COVID-19 - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 Sydney has been locked down for a month.
 The delta variant cluster has spread from Sydney to Victoria and South Australia states which are also locked down.
 Half Australia”s population of 26 million is currently locked down.

-Only 15% of adult Australudaipur kiran are fully vaccinated.
+Only 15% of adult Australians are fully vaccinated.
 While there are ample supplies of locally-manufactured AstraZeneca, many are concerned about the slight risk of blood clots associated with that vaccine and a demanding Pfizer, the only alternative registered in Australia.